joshtemple/lkml/README.md

 `lkml` is made up of two main components, a [lexer](https://en.wikipedia.org/wiki/Lexical_analysis) and a parser.
 The parser is a [recursive descent parser](https://en.wikipedia.org/wiki/Recursive_descent_parser) with backtracking.

-The lexer scans through the input string character by character and generates a stream of relevant tokens.
+First, the lexer scans through the input string character by character and generates a stream of relevant tokens.
 The lexer skips over whitespace when it's not relevant.

 For example, the input string: